bryansteiner/gpu-passthrough-tutorial/README.md

     <img src="./img/virtman_14.png" width="450">
 </div><br>

 You can now go ahead and select the USB Host Devices you'd like to passthrough to your guest VM (usually a keyboard, mouse, etc.).
-Please note that these devices will be held by the guest VM from the moment it's created until its stopped and will be unavailable to the host.<span name="return11"><sup>[11](#footnote11)</sup></span>
+Please note that these devices will be held by the guest VM from the moment it's created until it's stopped and will be unavailable to the host.<span name="return11"><sup>[11](#footnote11)</sup></span>

 <div align="center">
     <img src="./img/virtman_15.png" width="450">